3rd-party-integrations/github-team-sync/README.md

 3. Once these have been configured, select the `Create GitHub App` button at the bottom of the page to continue
 4. Make a note of the `APP ID` on your newly-created **GitHub App**.
 You will need to set this as an environment variable when you configure the app.
 5. Generate and download a private key from the new App page, and store it in your deployment environment.
-You can either do this by saving the contents of the key file as the environment variable `PRIVATE_KEY`, or by saving the file directly in the environment and specifying its path with the environment variable `PRIVATE_KEY_PATH`
+You can either do this by saving the file directly in the environment and specifying its path with the environment variable `PRIVATE_KEY_PATH`
 6. After you have created the **GitHub** App, you will need to install it to the desired **GitHub** Organizations.
     - Select `Install App`
     - Select `All Repositories` or the desired repositories you wish to watch